 Sites with boundaries that cross over township or range lines between two SU are considered as cases in both SU.
-Additional information is available in the NDCRS Site Form Training Manual: Archeological Sites (Snortland et al. 2015).
+Additional information is available in the NDCRS Site Form Training Manual: Archaeological Sites (Snortland et al. 2020).

-The following four figures depict data on record in NDCRS as of August 5, 2015.
-The data include information coded for archeological sites only, not site leads or isolated finds.
-The data for Sioux County are incomplete (see the Cannonball River and Southern Missouri River SU for more information).
-The figures were created using ArcGIS.
-The data in the first three figures were divided into classes and labeled with relative terms (low, medium, high).
-In Figure B.4, the density of archeological sites was derived by dividing the number of archeological sites by area per SU.
+The following figures and tables depict data on record in the NDCRS as of 31 December 2020.
+The data include information coded for archaeological sites only, not site leads or isolated finds.
+The data for Sioux County are incomplete (see the Cannonball River and Southern Missouri River SU chapters).
+In Figure B.4, the density of archaeological sites was derived by dividing the number of archaeological sites by area per SU.
 Figure B.5 depicts the number of acres surveyed for each SU.
-The data illustrated in Figure B.6 were derived by dividing the number of recorded archeological sites per acres surveyed.
-Table B.3 shows the number of archeological sites coded for "cultural/temporal affiliation" on the NDCRS forms.
+The data illustrated in Figure B.6 were calculated by dividing the number of recorded archaeological sites by acres surveyed.
+Table B.3 shows the number of archaeological sites coded for "cultural/temporal affiliation" on the NDCRS forms.
 See succeeding sections of this chapter for a detailed discussion of cultural/temporal affiliation.

-Figure B.4: Archeological Site Density per Study Unit.
+Figure B.4: Archaeological Site Density per Study Unit.